-Graduation season is upon us, followed by back-to-school season, so we've compiled some tips for doing laundry in shared spaces for the college-bound!
+Graduation season is upon us, followed by back-to-school season, so we've compiled some laundry tips for the college-bound!
 Whether you're doing your own laundry for the first time or you're comfortable with the process but have never used a communal laundry space before, we hope you find these tips useful.

 Here are 10 things to know about doing laundry on a college campus: